eclipse-archived/ceylon-lang.org/documentation/1.0/tour/inheritance.md

     }

+There's no way to prevent other code from extending a class (there's no equivalent of a `final` class in Java).
+Since only members explicitly declared as supporting refinement using either `formal` or `default` can be refined, a subtype can never break the implementation of a supertype.
+Unless the supertype was explicitly designed to be extended, a subtype can add members, but never change the behavior of inherited members.

 Abstract classes are useful.
 But since interfaces in Ceylon are more powerful than interfaces in Java, it often makes more sense to use an interface instead of an abstract class.

 ## Interfaces and "mixin" inheritance